jess-pietsch-dgs/tide/docs/Contributor role.md

 Overview
 --------

 The 'Contributor' role in the SDP-Tide Drupal Content Management System (CMS) is designed for users responsible for content creation and basic editing.
-This document outlines the specific permissions and capabilities for the Contributor role.Content Management
+This document outlines the specific permissions and capabilities for the Contributor role.

+## Content Management

 ### Nodes (Pages) - All Content Types